 Once we receive your plans, we will use software to create an energy model of your project to show how it will perform energy-wise.
 We will then produce a preliminary HERS certificate which is needed by most cities and towns in order to obtain your building permit.

 Depending on your budget and performance goals, we can also:

 – Look at cost-effective strategies to meet code compliance

 – Perform a “what if” analysis (value engineering) of different scenarios to help you get the best return on your investments

 2. Energy Consulting + Midpoint Inspection

 We work with you to identify any weak links early on during the design stage and provide support throughout the entire construction process.
 Once the insulation work is complete, we will complete an on-site visit to locate any issues and make recommendations to ensure the project meets local energy code requirements.

 As your project nears completion, we will conduct our final inspection and perform a series of tests (blower door test, duct leakage test, and ventilation test).
 We will then provide you with a final HERS certificate to document compliance.
 This certificate is needed to obtain your Certificate of Occupancy.

-If your project qualifies, we will also enroll it into the applicable Mass Save incentive program and take care of all the paperwork.
+If your project qualifies, we will also enroll it into the applicable Mass Save incentive program and take care of all the paperwork for you.
 We work with you and make recommendations to ensure you get the maximum incentives available for your project.
 Many of our clients who follow through with our recommendations find that the incentives help offset the cost of our services.